gaehlerm/SoftwareEngineering/README.md

 // Null paranoia: You don't have to check everything for not being null.
 Only check this if needed.
 There are cases where null is a perfectly viable option.

 One common rule on coupling is the law of Demeter.
 Though it's not a very strict law.
 Martin Fowler called it "The occasionally useful suggestion of Demeter" // Refactoring p.192.
-More formally, the Law of Demeter for functions requires that a method `m` of an object `a` may only invoke the methods of the following kinds of objects: // https://en.wikipedia.org/wiki/Law_of_Demeter, https://www2.ccs.neu.edu/research/demeter/demeter-method/LawOfDemeter/paper-boy/demeter.pdf
+More formally, the Law of Demeter for functions requires that a method `m` of an object `o` may only invoke the methods of the following kinds of objects: // https://en.wikipedia.org/wiki/Law_of_Demeter, https://www2.ccs.neu.edu/research/demeter/demeter-method/LawOfDemeter/paper-boy/demeter.pdf
-- `a` itself;
+- `o` itself;
 - `m`'s parameters;
 - any objects instantiated within `m`;
-- `a`'s attributes;
+- `o`'s attributes;

 The idea is to avoid so called train wrecks where you start chaining methods to achieve something.
 For instance you shouldn't write code as
 ```py